kataras/go-websocket/README.md

 // Send to all opened connections/clients
 To(websocket.All).Emit/EmitMessage...

-// Send to all opened connections/clients EXCEPT this client(c)
+// Send to all opened connections/clients EXCEPT this client To(websocket.Broadcast).Emit/EmitMessage...
-To(websocket.NotMe).Emit/EmitMessage...

 // Rooms, group of connections/clients
 Join("anyCustomRoom")